jamiecmontgomery/spatial-analysis-R/README.md

 # spatial-analysis-R
-Introduction to how to do spatial analysis in R
+Introduction to spatial analysis in R